philippklodt/velocity/README.md

 ### Various
 The `Velocity.hook()` function is also supported (that is, you can pass the index-form as the hook name).

-If you want to remove parts (or all) of the internal transformSequence, use `Velocity.reduceTransformSequence()`.
+If you want to remove parts (or all) of the internal transform sequence, use `Velocity.reduceTransformSequence()`.
 It takes the first two arguments from [Array.prototype.splice()].
 For example, to remove the last three TFFs:
 ```javascript
 $.Velocity.reduceTransformSequence($el, -3);
 ```
-Always make sure that the TFFs you are about to remove are at their identityValues.
+Always make sure that the TFFs you are about to remove are at their identity values.

 ## Advanced usage
-You can also pass a transformSequence as an option to the `velocity()` call.
+You can also pass a `transformSequence` as an option to the `velocity()` call.
 It will be appended to the transform string, just as in Snippet 2.

-But now all TFFs you specify in the property map will refer to the passed transformSequence and never alter the values in the previous transform string.
+But now all TFFs you specify in the property map will refer to the passed transform sequence and never alter the values in the previous transform string.

 To achieve the same effect of Snippet 2 you can do the following.
 *(Snippet 4)*
 ```javascript
 $el.velocity({rotateX: 45, translateY: 60}, {transformSequence: ['rotateX', 'translateY']});
 ```
-Note that `translateY` here unambiguously refers to the one in the transformSequence and not to the `translateY` TFF in the existing transform string.
+Note that `translateY` here unambiguously refers to the one in the transform sequence and not to the `translateY` TFF in the existing transform string.
 So this syntax can be useful to avoid the (admittedly ugly) index form.

 ## Best practices
 The syntax is quite flexible and therefore can be used in a lot of different ways, good and bad.